EaylZwigembom/CS50-Notes/Week 6 - Python/Concepts/Command-Line Arguments.md

 #python

-As with C, you can also utilize command-line arguments.
+As with C, you can also utilize [[Command Line Arguments|command-line arguments]].
 Consider the following code:
 ```
 # Prints a command-line argument